jump-dev/MathOptInterface.jl/docs/src/submodules/Bridges/overview.md

 [`add_constrained_variable`](@ref)/[`add_constrained_variables`](@ref),
 into an equivalent form supported by the solver.

-Te equivalent formulation may add constraints (and possibly also variables) in the underlying model.
+The equivalent formulation may add constraints (and possibly also variables) in the underlying model.

 Read the [list of implemented variable bridges](@ref variable_bridges_ref) for